ibm-cloud-docs/cloud-databases/k8-tutorial.md

 1. [Download and install the Kubernetes CLI.](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-   Follow the instructions for downloading and installing the Kubernetes CLI for the platform you're using.
+   Follow the instructions for downloading and installing the Kubernetes CLI for the platform that you're using.

-1. Connect to {{site.data.keyword.cloud_notm}} in the command-line tool and follow the prompts to log in.
+1. Connect to {{site.data.keyword.cloud_notm}} in the CLI tool and follow the prompts to log in.

    ```shell
    ibmcloud login